-(e) A part of the sabbatical salary allowance of a member may be recognized by the University as a research grant upon the request of the member who shall submit to the Dean and Head a detailed written statement of her/his request for such recognition; the portion of the sabbatical salary allowance to be paid as a research grant shall be determined by the member, and the terms and conditions of payment of any such grant shall be determined by the University in consultation with the member, but the said terms and conditions shall not be inconsistent with the provisions of clause 17:08 (d).
+(d) A part of the sabbatical salary allowance of a member may be recognized by the University as a research grant upon the request of the member who shall submit to the Dean and Head a detailed written statement of their request for such recognition; the portion of the sabbatical salary allowance to be paid as a research grant shall be determined by the member, and the terms and conditions of payment of any such grant shall be determined by the University in consultation with the member, but the said terms and conditions shall not be inconsistent with the provisions of clause 17:08 (c).

 17:10 A librarian member shall be entitled to apply for sabbatical leave in accordance with the provisions of this Article 17 which shall apply mutatis mutandis except that,

-(a) in determining total years of service for the purpose of qualifying for sabbatical leave, total years of service shall be reduced by one (1) year for each eight (8) weeks of study leave previously granted to the applicant since her/his last sabbatical leave, and
+(a) in determining total years of service for the purpose of qualifying for sabbatical leave, total years of service shall be reduced by one (1) year for each eight (8) weeks of study leave previously granted to the applicant since their last sabbatical leave, and

 (b) payment of sabbatical salary allowance under clauses 17:08 (a) and (b) shall be based on the determination of total service for qualification for sabbatical leave as provided in clause 17:10 (a) of this Agreement.

-17:12 (a) A member may elect to postpone an approved sabbatical provided she/he informs the Dean and the Head of such postponement at least one (1) week prior to the deadline for assignment of teaching duties.
+17:12 (a) A member may elect to postpone an approved sabbatical provided the member informs the Dean and the Head of such postponement at least one (1) week prior to the deadline for assignment of teaching duties.
 The year of postponement will not count as a year of service toward a future sabbatical leave.

-(b) In exceptional circumstances arising before the commencement of sabbatical leave, which directly affect the fulfillment of the approved sabbatical Plan and which are beyond her/his control, provided that the sabbatical leave has not commenced a member may request to postpone her/his sabbatical leave for one (1) year.
+(b) In exceptional circumstances arising before the commencement of sabbatical leave, which directly affect the fulfillment of the approved sabbatical Plan and which are beyond the member’s control, provided that the sabbatical leave has not commenced a member may request to postpone their sabbatical leave for one (1) year.
 Application for postponement shall be made in writing, detailing such circumstances to the Dean and Head.
 Approval of a postponement by the Dean in consultation with the Head shall not be withheld unreasonably.
 If the postponement of the sabbatical leave occurs after the deadline for the assignment of teaching duties, the Dean in consultation with the Head shall assign an appropriate workload, including course/section teaching assignments to the member.
 The year of postponement will count as a year of service.

 17:13 In the event that a member makes application for and receives benefits under Article 18 (Political Leave), Article 19 (Court Leave), Article 21 (Pregnancy/Parental/Adoption Leave), or Article 24 (Compassionate Leave) while on sabbatical, the member is entitled to interrupt the sabbatical leave for a period of up to three months in accordance with the Leave provisions of the Article under which the Leave is granted.
 Sabbatical leave shall then resume as though there had been no interruption.
 In the case of Article 21, the choice of months to interrupt sabbatical leave shall be at the option of the member and reasonable notice shall be given by the member in writing to the Dean.

-17:14 A member on sabbatical leave is entitled to notice by registered mail of any pending decisions affecting workload and/or working conditions and/or her/his status within the University.
+17:14 A member on sabbatical leave is entitled to notice by registered mail of any pending decisions affecting workload and/or working conditions and/or the member’s status within the University.
 Such notice shall be provided at least thirty (30) days prior to the date at which the decision is to be finalized in order that the sabbaticant may participate in and/or vote, where applicable, on such decisions.
 In the event that Canada Post is not in operation, notice of recall shall be by receipted courier delivery.
 The onus is on each member to notify the University regarding any change in address.

 17:15 Where a grievance process is initiated by a member on sabbatical or about to go on sabbatical, all stages of grievance procedures may be suspended at the request of the member until after completion of the sabbatical term.